StellarSand/privacy-settings/Privacy Settings/Facebook-Privacy-Settings.md

 #### Advertisers
 If any advertisers shown, click Hide Ads

-#### Ad Topics
+#### Ad topics
 Click See Fewer for all of them

-#### Ad Settings
+#### Ad settings
-- Data about your activity from partners > Use Data from Partners (Off)
+- Data about your activity from partners > Use Data from Partners: Off
-- Categories used to each you > Turn Off all
+- Categories used to reach you > Turn Off all
-- Categories used to each you > Interest Categories and Other Categories.
+- Categories used to reach you > Interest Categories and Other Categories.
 For both > Remove all (if too many, remove as many as you can, or do it over a period of few days)
 - Ads shown off of Facebook > Off
 - Social Interactions > Only me